ACHE Student ADA Accommodations Requests

 Student Self-Report

-Students must complete the ACHE ADA Accommodation Request Form, which provides an opportunity to describe his or her condition(s) that substantially limits some academic activity and the requested reasonable accommodation(s).
-According to the ACHE ADA Accommodations Policy, students must include documentation in support of reasonable accommodations with the completed ACHE ADA Accomodation Request Form.
+Please refer to the current ACHE Policy Manual.
+Students must include documentation in support of reasonable accommodations with the completed ACHE ADA Accommodation Request Form.
 Students may include information about their experiences related to their disability, the challenges or barriers encountered, and/or previous accommodations.

 Third-Party Documentation